mthaler/pendulum/README.md

 ![Equation of Motion](eom.png)

-The phase diagram is pretty boring, it is just a circle:
+The phase diagram is pretty boring, it is just an ellipse:

 ![Phase diagram](pd.png)